 In the 1960s and 1970s I was living and working in Toronto Ontario.
-The people and vibe of the Village (Yorkville) was always a source of inspiration.
-At the time, my hobby and passion was collecting vintage clothing, jewellery and even cars.
-I drove a restored old clunky 1946 Plymouth Deluxe, similar to the one shown below.
+The people and vibe of the Village (Yorkville) were always a source of inspiration.
+At the time, my hobby and passion was collecting vintage clothing and jewellery.
+I even drove a restored old clunky 1946 Plymouth Deluxe, similar to the one shown below.

-My sewing machine went into hiding under my computer desk for several decades but, just this past Christmas, it started to call once again.
+My sewing machine went into hiding under my computer desk for several decades but, just this past Christmas, it started to beckon once again.

 When my son visits for the holidays, we love looking through antique markets and going to collectible shows.
 I was seeking a satisfying hobby for my eventual retirement.
-He encouraged me to revisit the Memorabilia clothing concept to appeal to older adults who still appreciate unique items, just like we did in the 60s.
-Many still enjoy being different with a unique flair or style.
-Where do you find those kinds of things of interest to seniors?
-I didn’t know.
+He encouraged me to revisit the Memorabilia clothing concept to appeal to older adult customers who still appreciate unique and funky items, just like we did in the 60s.
+Many aging boomers still enjoy being different with a unique flair or style.

 I searched high and low until I finally found a role-model online, a Canadian woman creating up cycled items in British Columbia.